 3. Submission of a course of study petition requesting a faculty adviser, proposing written examinations—listing at least four Divinity School faculty members—and outlining a program of study at the PhD level.

 In today's global society, the understanding of religions as human phenomena is a core cultural competency.
 Private and public sector organizations alike benefit from such competency in conducting their business and fulfilling their missions in society.
 Companies and agencies who operate around the world seek out such well-rounded employees at all levels of their organizations.
 From business to journalism, from foreign service to leadership in non-profit organizations, our MA alumni often choose non-academic career paths.
 Learning to think critically is foundational for any professional pursuit, and the MA program offers students the opportunity to engage intellectually with students preparing for academic careers, public religious leadership, and other professions.
-The resources of our MA alumni, as well as the University's Office of Career Advancement, are engaged to provide MA students with a wide range of professional options.
+The resources of our MA alumni, as well as the University's Office of Graduate Affairs, are engaged to provide MA students with a wide range of professional options.

 1. Two years of Scholastic Residence.